hexarobi/stand-lua-triviabot/README.md

 ```
 question	answer
 What is 7 + 3?
 10
-What is the capitol city of Texas?
+What is the capital city of Texas?
 Austin
 ```